Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Does Every Photographer Need to Use Photoshop?

-Photoshop is an extremely powerful tool for manipulating photos, graphics and text.
-By the name, you'd think it was designed for photographers, but it's really a tool to help graphic designers.
-Photographers can definitely benefit from using Photoshop to enhance and finish our photos.
+Photoshop is an extremely powerful tool for manipulating photos, graphics, and text.
+You’d think it was designed for photographers by the name, but it’s really a tool to help graphic designers.
+Photographers can definitely benefit from using Photoshop to enhance and finish their photos.

 As much as some folks like to brag about their shots coming “straight out of the camera”, the truth is that all photos need some processing.
 JPEGS coming out of a camera get processed in-camera according to your profile.